yoonfinity/KTourHunters/README.md

-KTourHunters is an iOS application built with SwiftUI and MapKit that helps users discover and explore popular tourist destinations across South Korea.
+K-Tour Hunters is an iOS application built with SwiftUI and MapKit that helps users discover and explore popular tourist destinations across South Korea.

 The app presents an interactive map-based experience where users can browse landmarks, view location details, and navigate between curated points of interest.
 It focuses on clean UI design, modern SwiftUI architecture, and real-world MapKit integration.